-During the year under review, the Group's Real Estate Development segment registered revenue of S\$120.0 million, an increase of S\$118.6 million compared to S\$1.4 million for FY2021, due to revenue recognised from the disposal of development in Singapore and units sold under the Group's overseas development projects in Cambodia and Thailand.
+During the year under review, the Group's Real Estate Development segment registered revenue of \$\$120.0 million, an increase of \$\$118.6 million compared to \$\$1.4 million for FY2021, due to revenue recognised from the disposal of development in Singapore and units sold under the Group's overseas development projects in Cambodia and Thailand.

 The Group is in the process of handing over sold units of its iconic twin tower mixed-use development in the Central Business District of Phnom Penh - The Gateway to its buyers, and was able to record revenue of S\$31.5 million after transferring of titles of certain sold units to certain buyers who had fulfilled the terms of the sales agreements.
+The Group expects to recognise higher revenue from The Gateway project in the coming financial year as more buyers are able to fulfil the terms of the sale agreements given the easing of border restrictions.
+The Group will continue to market balance units.
+The Group is monitoring the economic environment and assessing market demand closely before taking a decision on the remaining substantially completed unsold residential block to be repurposed according to market conditions and demand.